VueTorrent/VueTorrent/README.md

 # VueTorrent

-The sleekest looking WEBUI for qBittorrent made with Vue.js!
+The sleekest looking WebUI for qBittorrent made with Vue.js!

 > Vue, qBitorrent, Vuetify